eandert/One_Tenth_Scale_Infrastructure_Sensor/README.md

 # One_Tenth_Scale_Infrastructure_Sensor

+THis repositoy is no archived because the code now resides in a single larger project, https://github.com/eandert/One_Tenth_Scale_Autonomous_Vehicle

 This repository is a stripped down version of One_Tenth_Scale_Autonomous_Vehicle.
 It contains the code for a camera sensor that is stationary.

 To install, download the SD card image and upload to 64 GB SD card.
 This will save days of building the correct libraries, etc. TODO: Place google drive link here.
 Clone this repo on the Home/Projects/ folder.